Zoe Hilton's love of the sea led her to Bluff's delicacy and a $48,000 award.

 Home education, a love of the sea and a passion for the famous Bluff oyster have brought a New Zealand marine biologist to Paris, where she is being feted among the ranks of leading young scientists.

-Zoe Hilton, 33, has been honoured with a UN-backed prize, the Unesco-L'Oreal International Fellowship, which is attributed to the world's top 15 young women in life sciences.
+Zoe Hilton, 33, has been honoured with a UN-backed prize, the UNESCO-L'Oreal International Fellowship, awarded to 15 exceptional women worldwide each year.

 Next February, she heads to the Institute for Food and Agricultural Research and Technology in Catalonia, where she will be working for six months alongside Spanish researchers.